-Patients receiving skin replacement surgery with a skin substitute graft should be under the care of a wound care physician or surgeon.
-It is imperative that systemic disease be monitored/treated in order to insure adequate healing of the wound site.
+Patients receiving treatment with a skin substitute graft should be under the care of a wound care physician or surgeon and systemic disease should be monitored/treated to ensure adequate healing of the wound site.
 This policy addresses the medical necessity criteria for skin substitutes in the treatment of chronic wounds.

 Skin substitutes range widely in terms of origin, additives, and processing.
 Processing variations lead to broad differences between products within the same class, with a need for more comparative product studies.
-The result is that products within the same class vary significantly and the impact on the product's function is indeterminant in many cases.31 A 2024 systematic review/meta-analysis concluded that "enough evidence is still lacking to determine a statistical difference between broad categories of CAMPs [cellular, acellular and matrix-like products]; hence decision-makers should consider published head-head comparative studies, real-world evidence, and cost-effectiveness evidence between individual CAMPs to decide on which to use in practice."32
+The result is that products within the same class vary significantly and the impact on the product's function is indeterminant in many cases.
+A 2024 systematic review/meta-analysis concluded that "enough evidence is still lacking to determine a statistical difference between broad categories of CAMPs [cellular, acellular and matrix-like products]; hence decision-makers should consider published head-head comparative studies, real-world evidence, and cost-effectiveness evidence between individual CAMPs to decide on which to use in practice."